cse163/book/book_source/source/module-5-classes-and-objects/lesson-14-more-classes-and-modules/index.md

-# 📚 Lesson 14: More Classes and Modules
+# <i class="fas fa-book"></i> Lesson 14: More Classes and Modules

 ## Concepts

 In this lesson, you will learn the following concepts:

 - Private fields

 - A warning about default parameters and references

 - Working with directories

 - Lambdas

 - More practice with classes!

 ## Table of Contents